bethereforthem/IMS/PROJECT_GUIDE.md

 ## 12. IoT-Based Predictive and Reactive Intelligence

-This section describes the Internet of Things (IoT) layer of RCIMS v3.0 — the physical sensor network, the data pipelines it feeds, the predictive models that use that data to anticipate crimes before they happen, and the reactive forensic tools that help investigators locate and identify perpetrators after crimes are committed.
+This section describes the Internet of Things (IoT) layer of IMS v3.0 — the physical sensor network, the data pipelines it feeds, the predictive models that use that data to anticipate crimes before they happen, and the reactive forensic tools that help investigators locate and identify perpetrators after crimes are committed.

 The IoT intelligence layer is built on a single principle: **passive, continuous environmental observation feeds active, targeted human response**.
 Officers are not replaced by sensors — they are directed more precisely by them.